gvergnaud/ts-pattern/README.md

 [Pattern Matching in TypeScript with Record and Wildcard Patterns](https://medium.com/swlh/pattern-matching-in-typescript-with-record-and-wildcard-patterns-6097dd4e471d).
 It made me realize pattern matching could be implemented in userland and we didn't have to wait for it to be added to the language itself.
 I'm really grateful for that 🙏

-#### how is this different from `typescript-pattern-matching`

-Wim Jongeneel released his own npm package for pattern matching. `ts-pattern` has a few notable differences:

-- `ts-patterns`'s goal is to be a well unit-tested, well documented, production ready library.
-- It supports more data structures, like tuples, sets and maps.
-- It provides a "catch all" pattern: `__`.
-- It supports exhaustive matching with `.exhaustive()`.
-- It supports deep selection with the `select()` function.
-- Its type inference works on deeper patterns and is well tested.